CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 5. Values should be scrolling by.
 If you do not see anything in the serial window, make sure the correct COM port is selected for your ESP in the Arduino IDE.

 #### With EmonESP
-1. The first time the ESP32 or ESP8266 is started with EmonESP it will not be connected to local router, and will go into AP mode.
+1. The first time the ESP32 or ESP8266 is started with EmonESP, it will not be connected to a local router, and will go into SoftAP mode.
 You can connect to the interface via a cell phone or other wireless device to access the interface via a web browser at 192.168.4.1 or emonesp.local.
 For more details on this see [EmonESP WiFi Connection](/Software/EmonESP#1-wifi-connection)
 2. If the ESP is already connected to a network, you can access the interface with the IP address that your router assigned to it.
 3. Go to the Calibration section: